Updated: August 1, 2019

 1. HostGator Vs GoDaddy – Uptime Report (15 Points)

-My team kept track of uptimes for both HostGator and GoDaddy for the last seven months using real time uptime tracking powered by Host-tracker
+My team kept track of uptimes for both HostGator and GoDaddy for the last 3 years using real-time uptime tracking powered by Host-tracker

-The result was a 99.99% uptime for HostGator and a below average uptime of <98% for GoDaddy.
+The result was a 99.99% uptime for HostGator and GoDaddy.
+GoDaddy’s uptime and reliability increased highly in the last one year.

-Winner: HostGator – Both of my uptime tests show that HostGator scores consistent uptime of 99.99% throughout our testing period of one year.
+Winner: HostGator and GoDaddy – Our test shows that HostGator and GoDaddy score consistent uptime of 99.99% throughout our testing period.

-2. HostGator Vs GoDaddy – Server Response time(15 Points)
+2. HostGator Vs GoDaddy – Server Quality test(15 Points)

 Here are some of the steps taken to ensure that all tests were as fair as possible.